toyindawudu/Minimal-Portfoilio/README.md

 ## Approach

-Learning HTML + CSS was the first thing I learnt after buying a book by JOn Duckett.
+Learning HTML + CSS was the first thing I learnt after buying a book by Jon Duckett.
 Then I bought the JavaScript and that's how it all started.

 This portfolio was inspired by X